nomic/roz/README.md

 ```

-*rozed* is a thin wrapper around app.
+*rozed* is a thin wrapper around *app*.
 Call any of the express app routing
 methods on it.  *namespace* from the *express-namespace* module is also supported.

 The rozed router demands that you include roz middleware in your routes.
 So